 Friend of Wild Things

-At 7th level, you can summon a beast native to your current terrain type.
-The beast arrives within 1d6 rounds, and serves you loyally until you dismiss it, summon another beast, or harm it.
-You can use this feature once per day.

-If you are in an urban area, the beast you summon is delayed by an additional 1d6 rounds.
+At 7th level, you can summon a beast of CR 2 or lower that is native to your current terrain type.
+The beast arrives within 1d6 rounds, and serves you loyally until you dismiss it, summon another beast, or harm it (If you are in an urban area, the beast you summon is delayed by an additional 1d6 rounds.).

-The beast you summon is randomly chosen by the DM, unless you are in the terrain type you chose with your At Home in Wild Places feature, in which case you may choose which type of beast you summon.

-Your beast must be CR 2 or lower.

-Your wisdom modifier is added to the beast’s armor class, to a maximum of 18.
-It gains hit-points equal to twice your Fighter level whenever you gain a level in this class.

-Your beast’s hit-points total is the maximum allowed by its hit dice and constitution modifier.

 Your beast moves on its own initiative, but is under your command.
 If you fall unconscious, your beast defends your body to the best of its ability.
 If you die, the beast continues to fight loyally, and if it survives, retreats to the wilderness.
+You can use this feature once per day.

+The beast you summon is randomly chosen by the DM, unless you are in the terrain type you chose with your At Home in Wild Places feature, in which case you may choose which type of beast you summon.

+Your Wisdom modifier is added to the beast’s Armor Class, to a maximum of 18.

+Your beast’s hit points total is the maximum allowed by its hit dice and Constitution modifier.
+It gains hit points equal to twice your fighter level when you gain a level in this class.

 Bonded to the Realm

-At tenth level, your Second Wind also restores an expended spell slot, and your Action Surge allows you to cast a spell a bonus action.
+Starting at 10th level, your Second Wind also restores an expended spell slot, and your Action Surge allows you to cast a spell as a bonus action.

-During a long or short rest, you can perform a 5-minute ceremony that allows you to change the terrain-type of your At Home in Wild Places feature.
+During a long or short rest, you can perform a 5-minute ceremony that allows you to change the terrain type of your At Home in Wild Places feature.

 Aura of Thorns

-At 15th level, when creatures damage you or an ally within 15 feet of you with a weapon attack, that creature suffers 2d8 plus your Wisdom modifier as force damage.
-If you have marked the creature (under marking rules in the DMG), this damage critically hits.
+Starting at 15th level, when creatures damage you or an ally within 15 feet of you with a weapon attack (including claws or teeth), that creature suffers 2d8 plus your Wisdom modifier as force damage.
+If you have marked the creature (See Dungeon Master’s Guide, pg. [x] for rules on marking.), this damage critically hits.
 If you are not playing with marking rules, the damage critically hits the last creature you hit with a melee weapon attack.
 A creature can only take this damage once per turn.

-Parts of creatures, such as claws and teeth, count as weapons for the purpose of determining what is or is not a weapon attack.

 Wild Growth

-At 18th level, when you use your second wind feature, you also cause the land around you to flourish.
-If you are in your preferred terrain and it is cursed, blighted, or under the effect of a spell that negatively affects it or you in any way, your Wild Growth nullifies the effect for its duration of one minute.
+At 18th level, when you use your Second Wind feature, you also cause the land around you to flourish.
+If you are in your preferred terrain, and it is cursed, blighted, or under the effect of a spell that negatively affects it or you in any way, your Wild Growth nullifies the effect for its 1-minute duration.

-This terrain springs to life in your defense, sprouting vines, jags of stone, or other appropriate appendages.
-The result of this is that Terrain within 15 feet of you becomes rough terrain for enemies.
+This terrain springs to life in your defense, sprouting vines, jags of stone, or other appropriate appendages, with the result that all terrain within 15 feet of you becomes rough terrain for enemies.
 It remains this way for an hour after you leave that spot, and the effect follows you.
-Additionally, you and your allies within 15 feet gain temporary hit-points equal to 2d10 + your wisdom modifier at the start of every turn.
+Additionally, you and your allies within 15 feet gain temporary hit points equal to 2d10 + your Wisdom modifier at the start of every turn.
 You may use this feature once per long or short rest.